wences-sanchez/Knowledge-Base/pages/Kubernetes in Action (highlights).md

 		  gcePersistentDisk (Google Compute Engine Persistent Disk), awsElasticBlockStore (Amazon Web Services Elastic Block Store Volume), azureDisk (Microsoft Azure Disk Volume)—Used for mounting cloud provider-specific storage. cinder, cephfs, iscsi, flocker, glusterfs, quobyte, rbd, flexVolume, vsphere-Volume, photonPersistentDisk, scaleIO—Used for mounting other types of network storage. configMap, secret, downwardAPI—Special types of volumes used to expose certain Kubernetes resources and cluster information to the pod. persistentVolumeClaim—A way to use a pre- or dynamically provisioned persistent storage.
-(We’ll talk about them in the last section of this chapter.) #space
+(We’ll talk about them in the last section of this chapter.) #ñspace
 		- -
 	- Chapter 9.
 Deployments: updating applications declaratively
 		- -